In-Car Voice Assistant Consulting

 If in-car voice assistants do not respond correctly in a short time, the driver will get annoyed, distracted, and even spend more time fixing problems.
 This causes greater traffic hazards and damages users’ perception of such products.

 Advantages of Allion AI Solution for In-Car Voice Assistant Verification

 Record car noises to recreate real-life scenarios.
 Analyze how strong the signal should be to identify voice commands as expected.

 More than 12,000 voice commands and different voice profiles (gender/ age/ language/ command/ dialect) are included.
 The voice data can also be customized.

 Automatically judge the response provided by the in-car voice assistant.

 Accumulate a massive amount of language data and identify the exact cause of defects.

 Verify whether the information is accurately shown on the head unit monitor.

 Allion as the Expert in Automotive Acoustic Testing

 Allion has more than 30 years of testing and certification experiences.
 We have been working closely with many world-class brands to establish speech recognition standards in the automotive industry.
-We can now provide Amazon self-test, Cortana self-test, Intel platform, and other verifications related to voice assistants.
+We now offer the Amazon self-test, Cortana self-test, Intel platform voice recognition tests, and other voice assistant verifications.
 Also, we specialize in acoustic test environment setup, personnel training, technical support, and even post product launch analysis.
 Allion helps you take care of every single detail in automotive acoustic testing.